 5. Aloe Vera to get rid of Heartburn when Pregnant

-Aloe vera, as a normal remedy for heartburn is too good and it is safe for pregnant women too except when cautioned by doctor.
-The soothing and anti-inflammatory properties of aloe juice calms down your irritated and inflamed stomach.
-However, aloe juice has mild laxative effects too and its up to you to decide how much laxative ingredients can you tolerate, especially in pregnancy.
+Aloe vera, as a normal remedy for heartburn, is too good and it is safe for pregnant women too except when cautioned by a doctor.
+The soothing and anti-inflammatory properties of aloe juice calm down your irritated and inflamed stomach.
+However, aloe juice has mild laxative effects too and it’s up to you to decide how much laxative ingredients can you tolerate, especially in pregnancy.
 In fact, the yellowish part of the aloe leaf is responsible for its laxative effects.
 If you want, you can yourself take out aloe juice at home to avoid this part of its leaf.

 - Fresh aloe vera leaf- 1

 - A knife